hopsoft/turbo_boost-commands/README.md

 ## Installation

-Be sure to install the same version for each libary.
+Be sure to install the same version of each libary.

 ```sh
 bundle add "turbo_reflex --version VERSION"